This post may contain affiliate links. See our disclosure policy for details.

 Good Sleep Hygiene

 Other important sleep hygiene habits include encouraging your kids to only use their beds for sleeping, not long periods of reading or playing.
 This will help train (or re-train) their brain to see a bed as only a place of rest.
 You also can look at whether they need a snack before bed, should reduce caffeine in the afternoon/evening, and/or need to add a white noise machine, blackout curtains, or make other environmental changes.
 Be sure you have a regular bedtime and wake up time and stick with them every day- even on weekends!
 It will help train your child’s body so much faster to get into a rhythm.
-(The Homeschool Resource Room has you covered if you need some downloadable poster schedules to get you started!)

 Lastly, a big problem for school-aged kids with ADHD is cramming for tests and doing homework late at night.
 Like I said earlier, for an ADHD brain, endorphins sometimes seem like the only way to motivate themselves to start projects.
 What’s a better endorphin boost than waiting until the last minute?
 Help them avoid this sleep-busting problem by tackling tardy work habits as a separate problem.
 And you can see all my tips and tricks for that in my Executive Functioning Skill Builder Masterlist post.

 Behavioral therapy ALSO helps my child focus naturally

 After medication, behavioral therapy is one of the most-frequently recommended treatments for ADHD.
 There is a TON of research out there on its effectiveness.
 CBT (cognitive behavioral therapy) is often suggested for children over 6; its goal is to help children learn skills, habits, and coping strategies.
 Behavioral therapy is even more useful if a child is also struggling with anxiety, depression, or another emotional disorder.